OlympusDAO-Education/Documentation/equations.md

 intended value of 1.

 $$
-epochMint=(TWAP-IV)*supply*ICV
-$$

-If TWAP is greater than IV, the treasury uses this equation to fund the sales contract with OHM.
-ICV is a DAO-controlled scaling variable that allows us to tune inflation.

-$$
 epochBurn=|TWAP-IV|*supply*DCV
 $$

-If TWAP is less than IV, the treasury uses this equation to fund the sales contract with DAI.
+If TWAP is less than IV, the treasury uses this equation to buy back OHM with DAI.
 DCV is a DAO-controlled scaling variable that allows us to tune deflation.